 Turn a nine-image post into an eight-image post in seconds.

 The ability to stuff multiple pictures into a single Instagram post is incredibly useful, especially because most of us don’t have the time, energy, or money to commit to daily curated posting like the most successful influencers.
 What can be complicated is figuring out how to delete one of those images when it no longer belongs in an existing photo dump.

-So if you’re someone who’s fallen out of love with a picture (or a person) in one of your posts, but haven’t trashed it because you like the other images, now’s your chance to excise that malignant memory like a skilled social media surgeon.
+So if you’ve fallen out of love with a picture (or a person) in one of your posts, but haven’t trashed it because you like the other photos, it’s time you learned how to excise that malignant memory like a skilled social media surgeon.

-How to delete an image or video from an Instagram carousel
+How to delete a photo or video from an Instagram carousel

 How to recover deleted photos or videos on Instagram

-Any deleted items will hang out in a folder deep within your settings for 30 days, and if you change your mind you can recover them before that time runs out.
-Or you can go in and delete them permanently so you’re not tempted to restore them at a later date.
+Any deleted items will hang out in a folder deep within your settings for 30 days.
+If you change your mind, you can recover them before that time runs out.
+Or you can go in and delete them permanently so you’re not tempted to restore them in the future.

 We say “kind of” because if you delete an image from a carousel and then restore it, the photo won’t go back to its original spot in the lineup.
 It’ll show up at the very end.
 This may not matter, but if you’ve carefully curated a group of pictures to tell a specific story or exude a certain aesthetic, this could ruin that.
 And if that’s a problem for you, just reupload the whole batch—maybe you’ll get more likes this time around.

 This story has been updated.
 It was originally published on November 20, 2021.